Bluestone retaining wall and steps planted with vibrant perennials

 stone steps path boulder wall and garden

-A path from the front yard descends down this saw-cut boulder staircase past a basalt column bubbler and native perennials.
+A path from the front yard descends down saw-cut boulder steps past a basalt column bubbler and native perennials.

 Your Landscape Design and Construction Partner Learn how our landscape design process works